vladyslavmarkovaccenture/openbsw/libs/bsw/util/doc/user/index.rst

 Overview
 --------

-The **util** module is a collection of various utilities and redy-to-use solutions that may be directly integrated in the client code as **util** library, including :ref:`commands <util_command>` for terminal, :ref:`CRC <util_crc>` algorithms, :ref:`estd extensions <util_estd>`, :ref:`logging commands <util_logger>`, :ref:`memory manipulation
+The **util** module is a collection of various utilities and ready-to-use solutions that may be directly integrated in the client code as **util** library, including :ref:`commands <util_command>` for terminal, :ref:`CRC <util_crc>` algorithms, :ref:`estd extensions <util_estd>`, :ref:`logging commands <util_logger>`, :ref:`memory manipulation
 <util_memory>`, user managed memory, :ref:`streaming utilities
 <util_stream>`, and :ref:`string wrapper <util_string>`.
 The **util**
-module is intensively used throught the project by other modules or application code and is subject to update and expansion.
+module is intensively used throughout the project by other modules or application code and is subject to update and expansion.

 Submodules